Enhanced superconductivity in PbTe-In hybrids: Magnetic field dependence of the induced gap

-In Fig. 2(a), we scan $B$ along the $z$-axis, roughly aligned with the nanowire.
+In Fig. 3(a), we study the PbTe-In nanowire (device A) and scan $B$ along the $z$-axis (roughly aligned with the nanowire).
 The axis orientation is sketched in Fig. 1(a).
 Two Andreev levels detach from the gap edges and merge to zero at $\sim$ 1.2 T, accompanied by gap softening.
-An effective g-factor $\sim$ 28.5 can be extracted based on the level slopes \cite{Michiel2018, CPH2018effectiveg}.
+To extract the effective $g$-factor of Andreev levels, we focus on the $B$ region with a linear dispersion relation, see Fig. S3 for its linear fitting.
+A $g$-factor of $\sim$ 28.5 can be extracted based on the slopes of Andreev levels \cite{Michiel2018, CPH2018effectiveg}.
 In our previous studies on bare PbTe wires, g-factors are highly anisotropic, and can be estimated based on the sizes of ballistic quantized plateaus at finite $B$'s \cite{Yuhao}.
-For wires with the same crystal orientation as the devices in this work (i.e. PbTe on a CdTe(110) substrate) and the same $B$ direction (along the wire), a smaller g-factor ($<$ 10) was extracted for 5 PbTe devices \cite{Yuhao}.
-Here, the g-factor is significantly enhanced due to the presence of In, beneficial for Majoranas as it can lower the critical $B$.
+For wires with the same crystal orientation as the devices in this work (i.e. PbTe on a CdTe(110) substrate) and the same $B$ direction (along the wire), a smaller $g$-factor ($<$ 10) was extracted for 5 PbTe devices \cite{Yuhao}.
+Here, the $g$-factor is significantly enhanced due to the presence of In, beneficial for Majoranas as it can lower the critical $B$.
 In contrast, the g-factors in InAs-Al and InSb-Al devices are usually suppressed in the tunneling regime \cite{Deng2016, Michiel2018, WangZhaoyu} compared to the bare III-V wires due to metallization \cite{Loss_metalization}, unless if the device was tuned into the weak coupling regime where a soft and smaller gap emerges \cite{LutchynSchrodinger, Flensberg_SP, DasSarma_SP}.
-The unusual normalization effect in PbTe-In regarding g-factors and spin-orbit coupling could be an interesting future study.

-ZBPs emerge after the level merging, see Fig. 2(b) (middle panel) for a line cut at 1.7 T. The ZBP is small and likely originates from an Andreev bound state (ABS) \cite{Silvano2014} or disorder \cite{Patrick_Lee_disorder_2012,GoodBadUgly}.
-At higher $B$'s, e.g. 4 T in Fig. 2(b), the gap is fully closed.
-For $B$ scans along $x$ and $y$ axes, see Fig. S3 in SM.
+The suggap peaks merge toward zero and form a small and non-robust zero-bias peak, see Fig. 3(b) (middle panel) for a line cut at 1.7 T. The peak likely originates from an Andreev bound state (ABS) \cite{Silvano2014} or disorder \cite{Patrick_Lee_disorder_2012,GoodBadUgly}.
+At higher $B$'s, e.g. 4 T in Fig. 3(b), the gap is fully closed.
+For $B$ scans along $x$ and $y$ axes, see Fig. S4 \cite{SM}.

-Figure 2(c) shows the $B$ scan of a second NS device, see Fig. S4 in SM for its SEM and gate scan.
-A smaller g-factor of $\sim$ 15 is estimated.
-The ZBP thus appears at higher $B$'s (2.2 - 2.6 T), see Fig. 2(d) for waterfall plot.
-The gap survives for $B >$ 3 T. For the $y$-axis, the gap closes at $\sim$ 1 T (Fig. 2(e)), possibly due to the orbital effect of In film.
-The gap is $\sim$ 1.18 meV at 0 T (Fig. 2(f)).
+Figure 3(c) shows the $B$ scan of a second NS device, see Fig. S5 for its SEM and gate scan \cite{SM}.
+A smaller $g$-factor of $\sim$ 15 is estimated.
+The subgap states thus cross zero at higher $B$'s (2.2 - 2.6 T), see Fig. 3(d) for waterfall plot.
+The gap survives for $B >$ 3 T. For the $y$-axis, the gap closes at $\sim$ 1 T (Fig. 3(e)), possibly due to the orbital effect of In film.
+The gap is $\sim$ 1.18 meV at 0 T (Fig. 3(f)).